Kimplul/kmi/docs/visionfive2.md

 It should be possible to add the above commands to a script to run automatically, though I haven't personally done this yet.

+## Note about running benchmarks on real hardware

+Currently there's only a single Big Kernel Lock, which is taken by cores when they are brought up.
+This means that if you run a benchmark from `benchmarks/` 'directly' (`START()` needs some extra accomodations to properly handle the extra threads), the benchmark will spend a lot of its time waiting for other cores to start running, which has a significant impact on the results.
+I would suggest (for now) to just comment out `smp_bringup` in `main`.